Suez Lab Members

 Jotham is a Feinstone Assistant Professor at the Johns Hopkins Bloomberg School of Public Health, Department of Molecular Microbiology and Immunology.
 His graduate work at the Weizmann Institute of Science, mentored by Prof. Eran Elinav, focused on microbiome-based rational design of therapeutics and diets.
 He aims to understand how microbes shape human health, promote diversity and equity in academia, and spend more time in nature with his dog Bono.

-Follow Jotham on Twitter, BlueSky Social, and Linkedin.
+Follow Jotham on BlueSky Social and Linkedin.

-• Haley Hallowell
+Haley Hallowell

 POSTDOCTORAL FELLOW